 We are cutting across the grain of the country and after Benacazón we descend into a large valley to cross the Río Guadiamar.
 The weather has been wet and there is some flooding alongside.
 As we climb out of the valley there are four strange towers visible to the north – they turn out to be part of a solar power plant at Sanlucar la Mayor – the towers concentrate the power.
 At Escacena del Campo there is a factory which processes chickpeas, which might be the plants I don’t recognize growing in the nearby fields (Things you never knew No. 1 :- According to www.statista.com Andalucía produced 15,700 metric tonnes of chickpeas in 2015, about 60% of the Spanish total, which in turn is about 0.033% of the amount produced in India).
 We cross the Río Tinto, which is in spate, by the town of Niebla – the railway passes close to the perfectly preserved medieval walls (below).
 When I check it out, Niebla has been important since Roman times when the output of the silver and copper mines upriver was transhipped there to seagoing galleys.
 The final stretch into Huelva is heavily industrialised, then the residential areas appear and, ninety minutes after leaving Sevilla, we arrive at the terminus station.
-The station is an impressive nineteenth century building which needs a bit of care.
+The station was an impressive nineteenth century building which needed a bit of care – it was replaced by a new station later in 2018.
 There is more about the railway line in the railway buffery section at the end of this post.

 A Saturday night in Huelva